-- Dry crystals of coffee fall to the bottom of the chamber.
+- And the dry crystals of coffee fall to the bottom of the chamber.

-Unfortunately, in this process, the high temperatures tend to affect the oils of the coffee and more of the flavor is lost.
+Unfortunately, the high temperatures in this process tend to affect the oils of the coffee, resulting in an additional loss of flavor.
 Also, it often produces too fine of a powder.
-To make the powder acceptable for consumers, the grains are fused together with additional processing that involves steam.
+In order to make the consistency acceptable for consumers, grains must be fused together with additional processing that involves steam.

 Instant coffee was invented in 1890 by New Zealander David Strang.
 He marketed his instant coffee as "Strang's Coffee" and called his patented instant coffee process the "Dry Hot-Air" process.

-However, it wasn't until the Pan-American Exposition of 1901 that instant coffee received widespread attention when Satori Kato, a Japanese scientist working in Chicago, introduced it to the masses.
+But it wasn't until the Pan-American Exposition of 1901 that instant coffee received widespread attention when Satori Kato, a Japanese scientist working in Chicago, introduced it to the masses.

-At the urging of the Brazilian government, Nestle began refining the instant coffee process in 1930.
-In 1938, the Switzerland-based company introduced their own instant coffee to the international market.
-They launched the product under the name "Nescafe", a portmanteau of "Nestle" and "cafe."
-In 1965, they expanded their instant coffee offerings to include Nescafe Gold, a freeze-dried instant coffee, in Europe.
+At the urging of the Brazilian government, Nestlé began refining the instant coffee process in 1930.
+In 1938, the Switzerland-based company introduced its own instant coffee to the international market.
+They launched the product under the name "Nescafé," a portmanteau of "Nestlé" and "café."
+In 1965, they expanded their instant coffee offerings to include Nescafé Gold, a freeze-dried instant coffee, in Europe.

-Instant coffee is often used on the go and in places where there is no proper kitchen (such as on trains, at drink kiosks, and in offices).
-With the advent of single-serve instant coffees (such as Starbucks VIA), drinking coffee on the go is easier than ever.
+Instant coffee is often used on the go and in places where there is not a proper kitchen, such as on trains, at drink kiosks, and in offices.
+With the advent of single-serve instant coffees, such as Starbucks VIA, drinking coffee on the go is easier than ever.

 Did You Know?